ibizaman/selfhostblocks/modules/services/forgejo/docs/default.md

 ```

 The `shb.authelia.secrets.ldapAdminPasswordFile` must be the same
-as the `shb.ldap.ldapUserPasswordFile` defined in the previous section.
+as the `shb.lldap.ldapUserPasswordFile` defined in the previous section.
 The other secrets can be randomly generated
 with `nix run nixpkgs#openssl -- rand -hex 64`.